victoris93/NeuroConn/README.md

 # NeuroConn

-NeuroConn is a Python package that provides a user-friendly interface for post-fmriprep preprocessing and computing connectivity matrices and gradients.
+NeuroConn is a Python package that provides a user-friendly interface for fMRI preprocessing and computing connectivity matrices and gradients.
 It is designed as a BIDS application, allowing easy integration with BIDS-formatted datasets.

 ## Features